Jerusalem hero image

 • Garden Tomb (north of Damascus Gate) for reflection gardens and interpretive tours

-• West Jerusalem neighborhoods (Emek Refaim, First Station) for dining and evening strolls
+• West Jerusalem neighborhoods (Emek Refaim, First Station) for dining and evening walks

 Trip Length & Pacing